 But can a to-do list app really make you productive?

-To-do list software are designed to make you become more productive, but you have to be proactive and willing to do what it takes to milk the most value out from it.
+To-do list software is designed to make you become more productive, but you have to be proactive and willing to do what it takes to milk the most value out of it.

 Think of it this way, simply owning a baseball bat doesn’t make you the next Babe Ruth, nor does it even make you an eager baseball player.
 All it says is that you’re the owner of a baseball bat.